harry7747/harry7747/README.md

 - 👋 Hi, I’m Harry!
-- 👀 I’m interested in creating different things through coding.
+- 👀 I’m trying to solve problems through programming and machine learning models.
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, ML
-- 💞️ I’m looking to collaborate on App & Web Development
+- 💞️ I’m looking to collaborate on Data Science & Machine Learning
-- 📫 How to reach me muhammadhasan7@outlook.com
+- 📫 Reach out to me at hasanshiekh942@gmail.com

 <!---
 harry7747/harry7747 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.